MitchMedeiros/midnight-xenon/test_files/test.md

 <img src="https://d1nheu3uhuz51e.cloudfront.net/dark-xenon-theme/theme_examples/python.png">

-With the full UI visible:

 <h2>Syntax Highlighting</h2>

-In general, to benefit from syntax highlighting a language server (LSP) extension for the programming language(s) you're interested in is needed.
+In general, to benefit from syntax highlighting a language server (LSP) "some string" extension for the programming language(s) you're interested in is needed.
 This theme addresses the fact that different LSPs tokenize and attach scopes to text differently by explicitly listing the LSP needed for a particular language in order to get consistent cross-language highlighting.
 The most popular LSPs are recommended for the below languages:

 - <img src="https://d1nheu3uhuz51e.cloudfront.net/dark-xenon-theme/language_logos/python.png" width="19"> Python - Requires <a href="https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance">Pylance</a>